zktx-io/walrus/docs/book/walrus-sites/intro.md

 *Walrus Sites* are "web"-sites that use Sui and Walrus as their underlying technology.
 They are a prime example of how Walrus can be used to build new and exciting decentralized applications.
 Anyone can build and deploy a Walrus Site and make it accessible to the world!
-Funnily, this documentation is itself available as a Walrus Site at <https://docs.wal.app/walrus-sites/intro.html> (if you aren't there already).
+Interestingly, this documentation is itself available as a Walrus Site at <https://docs.wal.app/walrus-sites/intro.html> (if you aren't there already).